pingcap/docs-cn/online-deployment-using-ansible.md

 ## Step 9: Edit the `inventory.ini` file to orchestrate the TiDB cluster

-Log in to the Control Machine using the `tidb` user account, and edit the `tidb-ansible/inventory.ini` file to orchestrate the TiDB cluster.
+Log in to the control machine using the `tidb` user account, and edit the `tidb-ansible/inventory.ini` file to orchestrate the TiDB cluster.
 The standard TiDB cluster contains 6 machines: 2 TiDB instances, 3 PD instances, and 3 TiKV instances.

 - Deploy at least 3 instances for TiKV.
 - Do not deploy TiKV together with TiDB or PD on the same machine.